-Beginning in fiscal 1987, and continuing through fiscal 1997, the Company has acquired a portfolio of water rights (which are described above in the Description of Company's Assets) which the Company seeks to develop and market to municipal water providers.
-In addition to developing water supplies for municipal water providers in need of supplemental water sources, the Company is engaged in the privatization of municipal water and waste water systems.
-From its initial efforts in the Denver metropolitan area, the Company seeks to utilize its water rights and waste water and waste water systems in Colorado and throughout the western United States.
+Beginning in fiscal 1987, and continuing through fiscal 1998, the Company has acquired a portfolio of water assets (which are described above in the Description of Company Assets) which it can use to provide water service to customers located throughout the Denver metropolitan area and it has acquired the exclusive right to provide water and wastewater service to customers located within its 24,000 acre services.
+The Company seeks to utilize its water assets and wastewater treatment technologies to privatize other government owned water and wastewater systems in Colorado and throughout the western United States.

-The Rangeview Metropolitan District, a quasi municipal, political subdivision of the State of Colorado is a special district empowered to provide water and waste water services to approximately 24,000 acres of property located approximately 12 miles south and east of Denver, most of which is owned by the State of Colorado (the "Service Area").
-The District has the ability to issue tax-exempt municipal bonds and to enter into other governmental financing agreements to provide water service and waste water treatment for customers in its Service Area.
-Additionally, the District is empowered to set rates and charges for water and waste water services.
-Pursuant to the Settlement Agreements, the District's water rates and charges must be the average of similar rates and charges of the three surrounding municipal water providers.
+The Rangeview Metropolitan District is a quasi-municipal, political subdivision of the State of Colorado and is empowered to provide water and wastewater services to approximately 24,000 acres of property located approximately 2 miles south and east of Denver metropolitan area, most of which is owned by the State of Colorado (the "Service Area").

 The development of the District's Service Area is dependent on growth in the Denver metropolitan area, and on the State of Colorado selling portions of its property to parties interested in the development of the land.
 The District has reserved approximately 14,350 acre feet of water annually, together with surface reservoir storage capacity, to provide water service to the property.
 The District completed a study to analyze the future development opportunities for the property and defined three categories of land uses: residential, commercial / light industrial, and open space.
-Approximately 10,000 acres is suitable for residential development accommodating up to 30,000 singlefamily homes; approximately 2,200 acres is suitable for commercial and light industrial development along the primary access corridors; and the remaining 12,800 acres is suitable for open space (i.e. parks, playing fields, and golf courses).
+Approximately 10,000 acres is suitable for residential development accommodating up to 70,000 single-family homes; approximately 2,200 acres is suitable for commercial and light industrial development along the primary access corridors; and the remaining 12,800 acres is suitable for open space (i.e. parks, playing fields, and golf courses).

-Pursuant to the Company's water and waste water Service Agreements, the Company will develop, operate and maintain the District's water and waste water systems.
-In exchange for developing, operating and maintaining the District's water system, the Company receives 95% of the water tap fee and usage fee revenues after payment of a twelve percent (12%) royalty to the State Land Board.
-In exchange for developing, operating and maintaining the District's waste water system the Company receives 100% of the District's waste water tap fees and 90% of the District's waste water usage fees.
-Portions of the Company's participation in the water and waste water tap fees and user fees are used to finance the development of facilities needed to furnish water and waste water service.
+Pursuant to the Company's water and wastewater Service Agreements, the Company will develop, operate and maintain the District's water and wastewater systems.
+In exchange for developing, operating and maintaining the District's water system, the Company receives 95% of the water tap fee and usage fee revenues after payment of a twelve percent (12%) royalty to State Land Board.
+In exchange for developing, operating and maintaining the District's wastewater system the Company receives 100% of the District's wastewater tap fees and 90% of the District's wastewater usage fees.
+The District is empowered to set rates and charges for water and wastewater services.
+Pursuant to the Settlement Agreement, the District's water rates and charges must be the average of similar rates and charges of the three surrounding municipal water providers.
+Portions of the Company's participation in the water and wastewater tap fees and user fees are required to be used to finance the development of facilities needed to furnish water and wastewater service.